 If you live in the City of Vancouver, Battle Ground, La Center, Ridgefield or in unincorporated Clark County, you can choose to go to on-call service for part of the year.
 You would pay a small monthly cart rental charge and only pay for disposal service when you call for a pick-up.

-- Display yard debris sticker prominently on cart or can and facing the street.
+- Display yard debris sticker prominently on cart or can with the sticker facing the street.

-- Can closed to keep out rain water.
+- Keep cart or can lids closed to keep out rain water.

-- Bundle and tie brushy materials no longer than five feet in length and two feet in diameter.
+- Bundle and tie brushy materials - bundles must be no longer than five feet in length and one foot in diameter.
 Please no wire ties.

 - DO NOT place yard debris in plastic bags.